TorbenRahbekKoch/SoftwarePassion.Common/README.md

 # 2.0.0
   .NET Standard 2.0

-## Core
 Various low-level utilities.
-Some cool StringExtensions.
+Some StringExtensions.

+## TimeProviding
 Worth checking out is the TimeProvider (inspired by Mark Seeman) and the PluginFinder - a poor-man's Plugin system.